Representations for multidimensional down-down deconvolution of ocean-bottom seismic data: theory and practical implications: Discussion

 On the other hand, the representation underlying the source-side down-down deconvolution scheme (equation \ref{eq12}) involves an integration over the source array.
-It has the following pros and cons:\\ $+$\,\, for economic reasons, the source array is more densely sampled than the receiver array; hence, discretization of the source integral in equation \ref{eq12} is more accurate than that of the receiver integrals in equations \ref{eq8} and \ref{eq9};\\ $+$\,\, it accounts for an arbitrarily shaped ocean bottom;\\ $-$\,\, since the integration is carried out over sources, it cannot handle blended data, and all source signatures need to be the same;\\ $-$\,\, similar to equation \ref{eq9}, since it relies on a model-based downgoing source wavefield $G_A^{+,+}s(\omega)$, its inversion is not fully data-driven and therefore less 4D friendly than equation \ref{eq8};\\ $+$\,\, similar to equation \ref{eq8}, it can handle a rough sea surface (since $G_A^{+,+}s(\omega)$ does not include the free-surface ghost);\\ $-$\,\, it requires that the downgoing wavefield $p_B^+$ is decomposed into a wavefield $p_B^{+,+}$ due to a source radiating downward and a wavefield $p_B^{+,-}$ due to a source radiating upward; in other words, the seismic processing step often referred to as ``source deghosting'' in the seismic exploration community is required;\\ $-$\,\, in the presence of sparsely sampled receiver arrays (or nodes), it represents an underdetermined system of linear equations whose solution requires regularization \cite{Boiero2021GEO, Ravasi2025EAGE}.
+It has the following pros and cons:\\ $+$\,\, for economic reasons, the source array is more densely sampled than the receiver array; hence, discretization of the source integral in equation \ref{eq12} is more accurate than that of the receiver integrals in equations \ref{eq8} and \ref{eq9};\\ $+$\,\, it accounts for an arbitrarily shaped ocean bottom;\\ $-$\,\, since the integration is carried out over sources, it cannot handle blended data, all source signatures need to be the same, and the sea surface should not change during a survey;\\ $-$\,\, similar to equation \ref{eq9}, since it relies on a model-based downgoing source wavefield $G_A^{+,+}({\bf x}_A,{\bf x}_S,\omega)s(\omega)$, its inversion is not fully data-driven and therefore less 4D friendly than equation \ref{eq8};\\ $-$\,\, it requires that the downgoing wavefield $p_B^+({\bf x}_A,{\bf x}_S,\omega)$ is decomposed into a wavefield $p_B^{+,+}({\bf x}_A,{\bf x}_S,\omega)$ due to a source radiating downward and a wavefield $p_B^{+,-}({\bf x}_A,{\bf x}_S,\omega)$ due to a source radiating upward; in other words, the seismic processing step often referred to as ``source deghosting'' in the seismic exploration community is required;\\ $-$\,\, in the presence of sparsely sampled receiver arrays (or nodes), it represents an underdetermined system of linear equations whose solution requires regularization \cite{Boiero2021GEO, Ravasi2025EAGE}.

-Finally, it is worth noting that when receiver-side equations \ref{eq8} and \ref{eq9} are approximately solved in a 1D fashion, this is conventionally accomplished in the receiver gather domain; however, our derivation shows that both schemes require dense receiver arrays when treated in a multidimensional fashion.
-As such, whilst the argument of using equation \ref{eq9} over equation \ref{eq8} to leverage the superior illumination of the downgoing wavefield over the upgoing wavefield in the presence of sparse receiver geometries is meaningful in 1D, it falls short in a multidimensional setting due to the need for a dense receiver array in the spatial integral.
+Finally, it is worth noting that when receiver-side equations \ref{eq8} and \ref{eq9} are approximately solved in a 1-D fashion, this is conventionally accomplished in the receiver gather domain; however, our derivation shows that both schemes require dense receiver arrays when treated in a multidimensional fashion.
+As such, whilst the argument of using equation \ref{eq9} over equation \ref{eq8} to leverage the superior illumination of the downgoing wavefield over the upgoing wavefield in the presence of sparse receiver geometries is meaningful in 1-D, it falls short in a multidimensional setting due to the need for a dense receiver array in the spatial integral.